BastionMC/.github/profile/README.md

 ---

-<h1 align="center">Our other Projects</h1>

-While having it's own seperate dev team, [The ROFL Programming Language](https://github.com/ROFLLang) is still a part of Bastion.
-At the moment it is only idea, that might evolve further.
-It's intend is to be as simple as possible, with no need to understand the english language, unlike other programming languages.

----

 <p align="center"><sub>BASTION AND ALL IT'S PROJECTS ARE NOT AN OFFICIAL MINECRAFT PRODUCT.
 WE ARE NOT ASSOCIATED WITH MOJANG STUDIOS AND MICROSOFT IN ANY WAY.<br><br>WE WILL TAKE DOWN PROJECTS IF MOJANG OR MICROSOFT ASKS US TO DO SO.
 IF YOU'RE FROM THESE COMPANIES, PLEASE SEND US AN EMAIL @ jaegerwald.dev+bastion-contact@gmail.com<br><br>Code © BastionMC<br>Assets © Mojang Studios</sub></p>